Revolution per minute | |

 SI base units | 0.016 s−1 |

-Revolutions per minute (abbreviated rpm, RPM, rev/min, r/min, or with the notation min−1) is a unit of rotational speed or rotational frequency for rotating machines.
+Revolutions per minute (abbreviated rpm, RPM, rev/min, r/min, or r⋅min−1) is a unit of rotational speed (or rotational frequency) for rotating machines.

-Although they have the same dimensions (s−1), hertz (Hz) and radian per second (rad/s) are two different units and are used to measure two different but proportional ISQ quantities: frequency and angular frequency (angular speed, magnitude of angular velocity) respectively.
-The conversions between a frequency f and an angular velocity ω are:
+Although they have the same dimensions (reciprocal time) and base unit (s−1), the hertz (Hz) and radians per second (rad/s) are special names used to express two different but proportional ISQ quantities: frequency and angular frequency, respectively.
+The conversions between a frequency f and an angular frequency ω are:

-Thus a disc rotating at 60 rpm is said to be have an angular speed of 2π rad/s and a rotation frequency of 1 Hz.
+Thus a disc rotating at 60 rpm is said to have an angular speed of 2π rad/s and a rotation frequency of 1 Hz.

 The International System of Units (SI) does not recognize rpm as a unit.
 It defines units of angular frequency and angular velocity as rad s−1, and units of frequency as Hz, equal to s−1.